Ka Hale Moi

 No analysis available

-Searched remarks for phrases like 'lease expires 20XX', 'land lease to', 'leasehold expiring' and renewal language.
-No specific leasehold or lease expiry year was mentioned in any listing, so the expiry year is unknown.
+Searched for phrases like 'lease expires', 'land lease to', 'leasehold expiring', and renewal language.
+No specific 4-digit lease expiry year or leasehold language was found in any listing remarks, so the lease expiry year is unknown.

-Several public remarks explicitly state the building/units are VA approved and reference VA assumable loans.
-This is clear evidence in the remarks that VA financing is accepted.
+Several listings explicitly state the building/units are VA approved and reference VA assumable loans and balances.
+This is direct language in multiple public remarks, supporting high confidence that VA financing is accepted for this building.

 No analysis available